MooersLab/MooersLab/README.md

 After downloading Microsoft Edge for the Mac, I was able to restore the expected performance by **Voice In Plus**.

-### What about Mac's Dicatation and Voice Control software?
+### What about Mac's Dictation and Voice Control software?
-One alternative is to use that built in dictation software for Mac.
+One alternative is to use the built-in Dictation software for Mac.
-Four months ago, the  dictation software was not as good as the alternatives, like Voice In.
+Four months ago, the Mac dictation software was not as good as the alternatives, like Voice In.
 I tried it again on March 22, 2024,
 I think that the error rate is now reduced enough to give it another try.

-It's advantage is that it can operate anywhere.
+Its advantage is that it can operate anywhere.
-It works inside of Emacs as well as in webpages, including web mail applications like Outlook-mail and Gmail.
+It works inside of Emacs as well as in webpages, including web-mail applications like Outlook-mail and Gmail.
 Its disadvantage is that it cannot be customized with text replacement libraries.

-For older Intel chip based Macs, the dictation software relies on an internet connection being available.
+For older Intel chip-based Macs, the Dictation software relies on an internet connection being available.
 The generated sound waves are sent to a server run by Apple and then returned as text.
 I found that the delay that is caused by this transfer to unnoticeable.
 However, I do not have a M-chip based Mac to test.

-Sadly, the Voice Control software provided by the mac OS has not improved its performance compared to the last time that I try it.
+Sadly, the Voice Control software provided by the mac OS has not improved its performance compared to the last time that I tried it.
 Its error rate is too high to use for dictation.
 The advantage of this software is that it supports customized commands.

-### Whisper and a Digitial Voice Recorder.
+### Whisper and a Digitial Voice Recorder
 I have used the dictated text transcribed by Whisper to a much lesser extent during my morning commutes.
 There is often a lot of garbage text that Whisper inserts during long pauses.
 It generally takes a lot of effort to parse the transcribed text.